 Markdown syntax reference guide

-formatting language.
-This lets you apply basic formatting by
+Writer apps use Markdown formatting.
+This lets you apply basic

-familiar, and in Writer for Mac, it’s also subtly formatted
+familiar, and some also subtly formatted on-screen with

-(Auto Markdown is not available in Writer for iPad and iPhone… yet.
+(Note: Auto Markdown is not available in iA Writer for iPad and iPhone… yet.
 You can preview formatting via Share > Preview.)

 # Title= First level heading